sukeesh/Jarvis/PLUGINS.md

         jarvis.say("Hello world!")
 ```

-Will make "Hello world" available.
+This will make "Hello world" available.

-Note that this only works for two-word commands - there is currenlty nothing like "three world commands".
+Note that this only works for two-word commands - there is currently nothing like "three world commands".